From BR Bullpen

 On November 9, 2010, he was named the new Bench Coach for the Toronto Blue Jays for the 2011 season in a post-season coaching shuffle.
 He spent the 2013 season as a scout for the New York Yankees before heading back to the dugout as the bench coach for the Kansas City Royals in 2014

-Don Wakamatsu authored the foreword for the full-length biography "Kenichi Zenimura, Japanese American Baseball Pioneer," by baseball historian and author Bill Staples, Jr., due for release by McFarland Press in June 2011.
-Fans seeking additional information on Zenimura can visit: http://www.zenimura.com.
+Don Wakamatsu authored the foreword for the full-length biography "Kenichi Zenimura, Japanese American Baseball Pioneer," by baseball historian and author Bill Staples, Jr., released by McFarland Press in 2011.

 |Seattle Mariners Manager